LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **ParticipantWelcomeMessageIntervalInMinutes** (default: `0`, v1.47.0): if positive defines the amount of minutes that will be waited to send a participant welcome message notification after he signed a document for the first time (and has not set his password yet).
 Any negative value will disable this notification.

+* **HideParticipantsListAndOrderOfActionsForNonManagers** (v1.50.0): hides participant information from document details page for all users but document's organization managers or admins.

+* **DisablePendingFlowActionsApi** (v1.50.0): disables the API that retrieves information from pending participants for documents.
+This will prevent the pending participants to be displayed in the documents page.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)